bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 You can also use the on/off terminal for an on/off thermostat while simultaneously using the EMS bus terminal for the interface board.
 So if you have an on/off thermostat you can still communicate with the EMS bus.
 In fact I use this very setup at home.

-## Powering your circuit from the bus itself
+## Powering your circuit from the jack and the bus itself

+### Powering from the 12V service jack
-I got a few questions whether you could power the circuit and even the whole Arduino from the EMS bus or the 12V pin.<br>
+I got a few questions whether you could power the circuit and even the whole Arduino from the EMS bus or the 12V pin.<br> This pin is often not really 12V but in my case f.i. around 8V.<br>
 I have successfully drawn a nice 400mA at about 7,5V DC with a resistive test load between the EMS- and 12V pin on my own boiler (with no other devices connected to the bus).<br>
 Nefit sells a WiFi service adapter that only plugs into the front service jack, so aside from a thermostat you can also power some stuff from this service jack.
-I have no idea how much current you can actually draw from it, test it yourself if you need it.
+I have no idea how much current you may safely draw from it, test it yourself if you need it.
 Likely also the amount of EMS devices on the bus will affect the available power.<br>
 The combination of the level shifter circuit, an Arduino Mega 2560 and the ethernet shield draws about 210mA at 5V.<br>
 So in theory you could power the entire combination from the front service jack.
 However, your mileage may vary and of course any testing you do is at your own risk.<br>